xuchaoigo/feature-extraction/feature_evaluation/readme.txt

-The entropy based bunches of feature eval method;
+The entropy based bunches of feature eval method.
-Given the value_list of a feature, output the feature importance score.
+input: the value_list of a feature
+output: the feature importance score.